Dec 30th, 2013

 Wilson v.
 University of Calgary

 On April 17 the Alberta Court of Queen’s Bench heard oral argument on behalf of seven University of Calgary students who were found guilty of Non-Academic Misconduct for having set up a pro-life display on campus.
 JCCF president John Carpay has been representing these students since 2007.
 The JCCF’s Court application seeks to overturn the guilty verdict.
 A decision is pending.
-(Photo: from left) JCCF’s Litigation Manager Carol Crosson and President John Carpay represented University of Calgary students Cristina Perri, Cameron Wilson and Asia Strezynski at a hearing of the Alberta Court of Queen’s Bench, April 17 2013.
+(Photo: from left) President John Carpay represented University of Calgary students Cristina Perri, Cameron Wilson and Asia Strezynski at a hearing of the Alberta Court of Queen’s Bench, April 17 2013.

 Free expression at airports

 On July 15, the Alberta Provincial Court upheld the right of peaceful protest in the public sections of the Calgary International Airport.
-JCCF’s John Carpay and Carol Crosson have represented eight young Canadians since October of 2011, when the airport charged them with trespassing for having peacefully expressed their views.
+John Carpay has represented eight young Canadians since October of 2011, when the airport charged them with trespassing for having peacefully expressed their views.

 Judge Fradsham acquitted the defendants in R. v.
 Booyink, noting that they were peaceful, well-behaved, and did not interfere with any of the airport’s operations.

 The Calgary Airport Authority has now applied for an injunction to prohibit the protesters from attending the Airport, making the same argument which the Crown made in R. v.
 Booyink and which were rejected by Judge Fradsham.
-The JCCF argued this case in Court on October 30.
+The Justice Centreargued this case in Court on October 30.

 Free Speech Wall campaign

-In 2013, JCCF launched a new campaign to build free speech walls at Canadian universities.
+In 2013, we launched a new campaign to build free speech walls at Canadian universities.

-Within 24 hours of the JCCF’s first free speech wall going up at Carleton University, a student vandalized the display and removed it from its location in the main atrium.
-The Carleton Students for Liberty, which co-hosted the wall event with JCCF, was not long deterred and quickly rebuilt the Carleton free speech wall.
+Within 24 hours of the our first free speech wall going up at Carleton University, a student vandalized the display and removed it from its location in the main atrium.
+The Carleton Students for Liberty, which co-hosted the wall event with the Justice Centre, was not long deterred and quickly rebuilt the Carleton free speech wall.
 This prompted national attention, Canada-wide media coverage including the National Post and Sun TV, and a campus-wide discussion about the importance of campus free speech.

 Students at York University demonstrated the power of free speech in encouraging discussion and tolerance during their free speech wall event held on March 18 and 19.